 There is a wide variety of interest-rate contracts, which can be characterized as either short-term or long-term.
 A short-term interest futures has an underlying security that matures in less than 1 year; otherwise, it is a long-term futures contract.
 The most popular contract is the Treasury bond futures, where the underlying assets are United States Treasury bonds with at least 15 years to maturity on the delivery date.

 Treasury Bond Futures

 Treasury bond futures are traded on the Chicago Board of Trade (CBOT), which requires the delivery of Treasury bonds with more than 15 years remaining to maturity and that is not callable within those 15 years.
 The short position has a choice of any Treasury bond futures that satisfies the exchange's requirements for the delivered asset.

 Treasury bond future prices are quoted just as Treasury bond prices.
-Each contract has a face value of $100,000, so a $1 change in the quoted futures price is equal to a $1000 change in the value of the futures contract.
+Each contract has a face value of $100,000, so a $1 change in the quoted futures price = a $1000 change in the value of the futures contract.
 Delivery is allowable at any time during the delivery month.